Mobility and Behavior Lab

 Elisa Borowski

-Researching mobility resilience
+Researching mobility resilience, vulnerable populations

 Elisa researches the impacts of crowdsourced mobility on the resilience of cities to natural hazards and disasters.
 Through culturally-tuned advancements in discrete choice modeling, the application of sociological theories, and consideration of emotional influences, she examines mobility decision-making during disruptive events.
 In doing so, she hopes to develop community-tailored resilience strategies not only for large-scale, sudden-onset disasters but also smaller-scale hazards compounded by the chronic stresses of cities and communities.
 She is interested in exploring mixed-methods approaches for data collection through surveys, ethnographies, and focus groups, analyzed along with large datasets using choice modeling, network analysis, and data analytics.